pmndrs/component-material/README.md

 />
 ```

-This will also create setters and getters for the uniforms, allowing you to mutate them using props and effectively making the material reactive:
+This will also create setters and getters for the uniforms automatically, allowing you to mutate them using props and effectively making the material reactive:

 ```jsx
 function CustomMaterial({ color }) {